Kilbagie Distillery

 1841 - Kilbagie had by now extended to seven acres, with further construction on-going and the high wall extended to enclose the distillery.
 Around 850 acres of surrounding land was cultivated for use in the business.

 1845 - George Dunlop & Co. (owners of the Linton Distillery in East Lothian) bought the site and installed a Coffey still, licensed on 13 August 1845.
-They operate the site as a distillery until 1851.
+They operated the site as a distillery until 1851.

 1856 - On the evening of the 27th of February around 1800 gallons of whisky was lost.
 Some accounts say that a large storage vat burst, which allowed the whisky to escape onto the nearby waggon-way, roadway, and into the local sewer system.
 Locals making their way to work were able to discern the flowing liquid as whisky by its smell, and some found the need to collect an amount of this free-flowing liquor for their own use.